Under Milk Wood: Musical adaptations

-In 2006, Austrian composer Akos Banlaky composed an opera with the libretto based on the German translation by Erich Fried (Unter dem Milchwald, performed at Tiroler Landestheater in Innsbruck, Austria).
+In 2006 Akos Banlaky composed an opera with the libretto based on the German translation by Fried, performed at Tiroler Landestheater in Innsbruck, Austria).

-In 2008, the French composer, François Narboni, composed an opera, Au Bois lacté, based on his own translation and adaptation of Under Milk Wood.
+In 2008 François Narboni composed an opera, Au Bois lacté, based on his own translation and adaptation of Under Milk Wood.
 It was created at the Opéra-Théâtre in Metz, France, with staging by Antoine Juliens.
 The work is for 12 singers, large mixed choir, children choir, accordion, dancer and electronics sounds.

-In 2008, a ballet version of Under Milk Wood by Independent Ballet Wales toured the UK.
-It was choreographed by Darius James with music by British composer Thomas Hewitt Jones.
+In 2008 a ballet version of Under Milk Wood by Independent Ballet Wales toured the UK.
+It was choreographed by Darius James with music by Thomas Hewitt Jones.
 A suite including music from the ballet was recorded by Court Lane Music in 2009.

-In 2009 and 2010 a translation in Dutch by the Belgian writer Hugo Claus was performed on stage by Jan Decleir and Koen De Sutter on a theatre tour in Belgium and the Netherlands (e.g. the Zeeland Late-Summer Festival, the Vooruit in Ghent, etc.).

-In 2010, a one-woman production of the text was performed at the Sidetrack Theatre in Sydney, Australia, presented by Bambina Borracha Productions and directed by Vanessa Hughes.
-Actress Zoe Norton Lodge performed all 64 characters in the play.

-In July 2011, Progress Youth Theatre (Reading, Berkshire, UK) performed a stage adaptation of the radio script.
-All visual aspects, such as stage directions, costume, set and lighting design were therefore devised entirely by the youth theatre.
-The voice parts were shared equally among seven actors, with other actors playing multiple "named" parts (with the exception of Captain Cat, who remained on stage throughout the production).

-The BBC Formula 1 introduction to the 2011 Singapore Grand Prix featured extracts of the audio for their opening VT.